bucs110FALL22/portfolio-MYJBing/ch07/milestoneIII/models.md

 1. << Class Menu >
     * init(self, screen_width, screen_height, window, rectangle)
-        * < create a menu to allow user to determine to start the game or exit the game>
+        * < create a menu to allow user to determine to start the game or exit the game.
+Appealing menu buttons >
     * Methods: Select, Gamestart, Exit, Click